 This course provides the student with an understanding of the management principles necessary for supervisors and managers.
 The course uses training in planning, organizational, staffing and people skills as a foundation for understanding the principles of motivation, leadership, change and performance management necessary to success in today's work environment.
-Prerequisite: MAN 2021 (3 hr.
+(3 hrs.
 Lect.)
+Prerequisite: MAN 2021